Austria's Faymann likens Orban's refugee policies to Nazi deportations

 "I escaped from Syria because I wasn't treated like a person, like a human being there and I came to Hungary and I was treated like an animal," he added.
 Hungarian authorities were not immediately able to comment on the refugees complaints.

-In an interview due to be published in the Sunday edition of Austrian newspaper Oesterreich, Faymann said: "It is unacceptable that refugees arrive from Hungary afraid, panicked, hungry and sometimes traumatized."
+In an interview due to be published in the Sunday edition of Austrian newspaper Oesterreich, Faymann said: "It is unacceptable that refugees arrive from Hungary afraid, panicked, hungry and sometimes traumatised."

 Orban, a conservative populist always keen to undercut his main political rival, the far-right Jobbik party, has taken a tough stance during the crisis and told German newspaper Bild's Saturday edition that refugees should be sent back once Hungary closes its borders on Sept 15.